 Teaching.
 During my time in Buffalo, I have developed a wide variety of seminars and lecture courses, primarily for undergraduates.
 You can read the course descriptions here.
 The recent pandemic has also given me the opportunity to acquire some proficiency in online education.

 Singing.
 When not engaged in the above activities, you can sometimes find me performing as a bass chorister—most recently with the Evensong Choir of Christ Church Cambridge.
 I am also a past member of the Chapel Choir of Hertford College (Oxford), the St Catherine’s College Choir (Oxford), Calliope, the Irving Fine Society, the Brandeis University Chorus and Chamber Choir, and the Phillips Academy Cantata Choir.
-I’ve had the privilege of singing at a number of culturally significant (i.e., rather intimidating) venues, including the Royal Wawel Cathedral in Poland, the King’s College Chapel in Cambridge, the Cathedral Basilica of San Juan in Puerto Rico, and the Mirabell Palace in Salzburg.
+I’ve had the privilege of singing at a number of culturally significant (i.e., rather intimidating) venues, including the Royal Wawel Cathedral in Poland, the King’s College Chapel in Cambridge, the Cathedral Basilica of San Juan in Puerto Rico, the Mirabell Palace in Salzburg, and—closer to home—the Hatch Memorial Shell in Boston.